If you're thinking about getting financial advice, there are a number of important points to think about.

 Typically free, guidance services provide information about the various retirement options available to help guide your decision.
 The key difference is that the information isn't based on your own personal circumstances, and they won't recommend a particular product option, or tell you what to do with your money. | ||

-An Independent adviser must consider all possible product and provider options for you, and do so free from any restrictions or bias.
+An Independent adviser must consider all possible product and provider options for you without any restrictions or bias.

 |